zopefoundation/zope.schema/README.txt

 3.2.0 (2006/01/05)
 ==================

-Corresponds to the verison of the zope.schema package shipped as part of the Zope 3.2.0 release.
+Corresponds to the version of the zope.schema package shipped as part of the Zope 3.2.0 release.

 Added "iterable" sources to replace vocabularies, which are now deprecated